tensorflow/docs/site/en/api_docs/api_docs/python/tf/contrib/learn/LinearClassifier.md

 #### Returns:

-  Numpy array of predicted probabilities with shape [batch_size, n_classes] (or an iterable of predicted probabilities if as_iterable is True).
+Numpy array of predicted probabilities with shape [batch_size, n_classes](or an iterable of predicted probabilities if as_iterable is True)
+.

 <h3 id="set_params"><code>set_params</code></h3>